Our fight is focused in these states

 We’re working to defend public lands and waters in the state from oil and gas development and its long-lasting effects.
 That includes the lands surrounding Chaco Canyon, which is home to some of the country’s most abundant and intact Puebloan ruins and artifacts.
 We also support updated federal regulations governing energy production on public lands, and rules to limit climate-warming methane leaks—both key issues in New Mexico, among the leading states for gas production.

-We are also trying to increase funding for the state-level Outdoor Equity Fund, which provides grants to increase access to the outdoors for youth of color and youth living in low-income areas.
+We are working to increase funding for the state-level Outdoor Equity Fund, which breaks down barriers and ensures equitable access to the outdoors for all youth in New Mexico.

 Washington